 During the same decade, sex magazines began selling fetish photography, companies manufactured rubber and leather clothing, and mail order catalogs began offering more specialized undergarments like posing straps and diaper pants.
 The first designers such as Yves Saint Laurent and Mary Quant also began to integrate fetish elements such as lacing, leather and wet look into their collections.

-In the 70s, both homosexuality and sadomasochism became more accepted and with it leather.
-Designers like Vivienne Westwood and Karl Lagerfeld were increasingly inspired by subcultures such as the emerging punk movement, which integrated dangerous-looking elements such as spiked and dog collars, chains, fishnet stockings, corsages and rubber into their outfits.
+In the 70s, both homosexuality and sadomasochism gained more acceptance, along with leather.
+Designers like Vivienne Westwood and Karl Lagerfeld increasingly drew inspiration from subcultures such as the emerging punk movement, which incorporated dangerous-looking elements like spiked and dog collars, chains, fishnet stockings, corsets, and rubber into their outfits.

 But the first department stores soon began to offer clothing and accessories inspired by the fetish world made of leather or with rivets and corset lacing.
 Westwood even designed a shop in the style of an S&M boutique and even offered bondage equipment there.